saivenkatreddy29/Conveyer_belt/README.md

 # Future Developments

-* **Deep Learning based Feature Extractors:** We can use learned features from pre-trained models such as D2-Net for better feature extraction and matching
+* **Deep Learning based feature extractors:** We can use learned features from pre-trained models such as D2-Net for better feature extraction and matching.

-* **Consistency Checks:** Comparing the forward and backward optical flow to remove the inconsistent motion vectors
+* **Consistency checks:** Comparing the forward and backward optical flow to remove the inconsistent motion vectors.

-* **Parallel Processing and Reduced resolution:** Using multi-threading or multiprocessing to handle frame processing can increase the speed of the program.
-Decreasing the resolution of the frames can also improve the computation speed.
+* **Parallel processing and reduced resolution:** Using multi-threading or multiprocessing to handle frame processing can increase the speed of the program.
+Decreasing the resolution of the frames can also improve the computational speed.

 * **Kalman Filter:** We can apply kalman filter to smooth the speeds and reduce noise.
-Currently moving average is used but Kalman filter can provide significant improvements in terms of accuracy, responsiveness, and adaptability.
+Currently moving average is used but Kalman Filter can provide significant improvements in terms of accuracy, responsiveness, and adaptability.